Quick Look at this Sheet Pan Shrimp with Vegetables

 Instructions

-- Bake Broccolini: Trim the bottom 1/2 inch or so off of the stems of the broccolini.
-Place the broccolini on the prepped sheet pan and drizzle with olive oil; massage with your hands to fully cover them in oil.
-Sprinkle with salt and toss.
+- Bake Broccoli: Put 4 cups fresh broccoli florets, bell pepper, and onion on a large, rimmed sheet pan and drizzle with 1 tablespoon extra virgin olive oil; massage with your hands to fully cover them in oil.
+Sprinkle with kosher salt and ground black pepper and toss.
 Move to the oven for 8 minutes.

-- Add Shrimp: Remove pan and place shrimp on the other side of the sheet pan and brush lightly with olive and sprinkle with salt.
-Return to oven for 5 minutes then flip shrimp and cook for an additional 2-3 minutes or until fully cooked.
+- Add Shrimp: Remove pan and move the veggies to one side of the pan.
+Toss 1 pound raw jumbo shrimp in a little teriyaki sauce and place them in a single layer on the other side of the sheet pan.
+Return to oven for 4 minutes, flip shrimp and cook for an additional 2-3 minutes or until fully cooked.

-- Serve: Divide between 4 bowls and feel free to serve over rice or homemade cauliflower rice, and a drizzle of Paleo Teriyaki Sauce!
+- Serve: Divide between 4 bowls and feel free to serve over cooked rice or homemade cauliflower rice, and a drizzle of teriyaki sauce!

 Notes